Candied Orange Peel dipped in Chocolate

 Although, this was a fiddly job and not my favourite sort of kitchen activity, the result was so good, I shall be making these again.

 The chocolate I used from Pierre Marcolini was a 78% grand cru trinitario from Cuba and it was delicious; a fantastic melt in the mouth experience.
 It had a fruity aroma and fruity notes when it first hit the tongue.
 This was followed by notes of butterscotch and finally coffee.
 Melting the chocolate was a wonderful nose experience – the kitchen smelt delightful for a long time after.
 I was very impressed with this chocolate.

-Update December 2011 – On making these again, I peeled the oranges rather than squeezing them first and this worked much better as the peel was cleaner.
-This time around I dried them for 24 hours only which made them much juicier and rolled them in caster sugar before storing.
+Update December 2011 – On making candied orange peel again, I peeled the oranges rather than squeezing them first and this worked much better as the peel was cleaner.
+This time around I dried them for 24 hours only which made them much juicier and then rolled them in caster sugar before storing.